Effects of the sheared flow velocity profile on impedance eduction in a 2D duct: Theoretical results and discussion

 \subsection{Parametric study}

 In this section, we analyse the sensitivity of the IMBC accuracy to variations in the average Mach number and duct width through a parametric analysis.
+This is particularly important given that recent impedance eduction facilities are moving toward higher bulk Mach numbers and larger duct cross-sections, often with a specific focus on multimodal acoustic propagation (e.g.\ \cite{yangShearFlowEffects2024, rashidi_3d_2025}).
 We consider the wavenumbers obtained by solving the PBE and the flow profile described by the universal law of the wall.
 Furthermore, the thickness of the boundary layer may influence the accuracy of the Ingard–Myers boundary condition.
 However, since it has been observed that the universal law of the wall formulation used in this work can extend to the entire half-width of the duct, the boundary layer thickness in this case is a function of both the duct width and the viscosity.
 To produce significant variations in $\delta$ by changing the viscosity $\nu$, non-realistic values would need to be considered.
 For this reason, we have decided not to include the boundary layer thickness as a parameter in this parametric analysis.

 First, we examine the effect of the average Mach number.
 The duct width is set to $W = \SI{40}{\milli\meter}$, and the air viscosity is $\nu = \SI{1.48}{\meter^2\per\second}$.
 The friction velocity was adjusted to vary with the average Mach number, and the values considered are presented in Table~\ref{tab:uTauM}.